 The interesting thing here is that the show is actually quite good.
 The writing, the premise, it’s all great.
 But the fact that Tatiana Maslany plays seven different characters (and sometimes clones pretending to be other clones) in the show is sometimes mind blowing.
 There were times when I was watching the show that I would forget that there weren’t different actresses playing each of the clones.
 Each character has her own distinct mannerisms.
 There is even a left-handed clone.

 There is also a great supporting cast.
-There are no small players here; every character plays a pivitol role in the story.
+There are no small players here; every character plays a pivotal role in the story.
 Sarah’s foster brother, Felix (Jordan Gavaris), adds just the right amount of sass to the show.